marybeshaw/skill-building-program/badges-in-development/frontier/_micro_git-advanced.md

 > Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency. - Git docs

-Express.js is a Node.js framework.
-It handles routing, middleware, etc. It has very widespread adoption in the industry, and works really well.
-It has a clean & minimalist API and enables us to get a lot of work done very quickly.
-It also has pretty clear docs, once you grasp the underlying principles.